 Top 10 Roger Taylor Queen Songs

-Queen are one of the few classic-rock bands in which all four members individually participated in the songwriting process.
-And even though he spent much of his time behind a big ol’ pile of drums, Roger Taylor made himself impossible to ignore – onstage and in the studio – thanks to his contributions to the Queen canon, not to mention his singular voice.
+Queen were one of the few classic-rock bands in which all four members individually participated in the songwriting process.
+And even though he spent much of his time behind the drums, Roger Taylor made himself impossible to ignore – onstage and in the studio – thanks to his contributions to the Queen canon, not to mention his singular voice.
 Over the years, some of his songs became massive hits, while others remained underrated album tracks.
 Either way, you’ll find some of each on our list of the Top 10 Roger Taylor Queen Songs.

 ‘In the Lap of the Gods'

-This isn't a Taylor composition, but it's probably the best example of his unmistakable and ear-piercing falsetto (hear it shriek on ‘My Fairy King,’ ‘Ogre Battle,’ etc.) and a suitably attention-grabbing way to launch our list of the Top 10 Roger Taylor Queen Songs.
-Freddie Mercury often described ‘In the Lap of the Gods’ as a test-run for ‘Bohemian Rhapsody,’ and the evidence certainly shines through in its distinct orchestrated passages and operatic histrionics.
+This isn't a Roger Taylor composition, but it's probably the best example of his unmistakable and ear-piercing falsetto (hear it shriek on "My Fairy King," "Ogre Battle," etc.) and a suitably attention-grabbing way to launch our list of the Top 10 Roger Taylor Queen Songs.
+Freddie Mercury often described "In the Lap of the Gods" as a test-run for "Bohemian Rhapsody," and the evidence certainly shines through in its distinct orchestrated passages and operatic histrionics.

 ‘Fight From the Inside’

-Taylor wrote, sang and performed almost every instrument heard on ‘Fight From the Inside,’ which closes the first side of 1977’s ‘New of the World’ LP with a distinct, shuffling rhythm, blanketed with funky guitar licks and completed by a few helpful overdubs from guitarist Brian May.
+Taylor wrote, sang and performed almost every instrument heard on "Fight From the Inside," which closes the first side of News of the World with a distinct, shuffling rhythm, blanketed with funky guitar licks and completed by a few helpful overdubs from guitarist Brian May.
 The lyrics suggest Taylor was trying to assert some independence from his bandmates with this display of self-sufficiency.
 It’s no coincidence he’d be the first Queen member to release a solo album.

 ‘Rock It (Prime Jive)’

-Would it be a stretch if we called 1978’s underrated and wildly diverse ‘Jazz’ album Taylor’s finest hour with Queen?
+Would it be a stretch if we called 1978’s underrated and wildly diverse Jazz Taylor’s finest hour with Queen?
 (See No. 4 on our list of the Top 10 Roger Taylor Queen Songs for further proof.)
-Even though all four band members made fetchingly idiosyncratic contributions to the album (Mercury’s ‘Mustapha,’ May’s ‘Fat Bottomed Girls,’ John Deacon’s ‘If You Can't Beat Them Join Them’), Taylor’s supremely funky ‘Fun It’ takes the novelty cake.
+Even though all four band members made fetchingly idiosyncratic contributions to the album (Mercury’s "Mustapha," May’s "Fat Bottomed Girls," John Deacon’s "If You Can't Beat Them Join Them"), Taylor’s supremely funky "Fun It" takes the novelty cake.
 The song flirts with both disco and the infamous Syndrum pads and still makes it all work.

 ‘A Kind of Magic’